After Masayoshi Son regained the title of Japan's richest man, he liquidated his NVIDIA holdings. Does this signal the bursting of the AI bubble?

 Source: Xueqiu

 Surprisingly, there is.
 It's OpenAI, the core enterprise of this AI revolution.
 Without it, the story of NVIDIA wouldn't exist.
-But is it too early to bet on OpenAI's explosion in the application end?
+But is it too early to bet on OpenAI's explosion in the application field?
 We'll analyze this later.

 Previously, there was the failed case of WeWork.
-In 2020, it was valued at $70 billion.
+In 2020, its valuation was $70 billion.
 After the failure of its IPO, the bubble burst, resulting in an annual loss of tens of billions.
-Later, the valuation of the unlisted technology companies in which SoftBank had heavy investments plummeted in 2022, with an annual loss of up to $32 billion, setting a historical record.
-Additionally, investments in the South Korean e - commerce platform Coupang and "the Amazon of the food industry" Zume also incurred significant losses.
+Later, the valuations of the unlisted technology companies in which SoftBank had heavy investments plummeted in 2022, with an annual loss of up to $32 billion, setting a historical record.
+In addition, investments in the South Korean e - commerce company Coupang and the “Amazon of the food industry” Zume also resulted in significant losses.

 Source: Internet

-Although later in 2020, he planned and facilitated the merger of ARM and NVIDIA, with a transaction price of $40 billion.
+Although later in 2020, he planned and facilitated the merger of ARM and NVIDIA, with a transaction price of up to $40 billion.
 Unfortunately, this attempt was not approved by the regulators, and Masayoshi Son missed out on NVIDIA once again.

 Source: Internet

-Masayoshi Son Bets All on OpenAI's IPO
+Masayoshi Son Is All - In on OpenAI's IPO

-"Some people say I have DeepSeek anxiety and spend too much on AI," Masayoshi Son has publicly stated more than once.
-"In the next decade, AI will affect at least 5% to 10% of the global GDP.
-If the return is in the range of $9 trillion to $18 trillion per year, why save money?
+“Some people say I have DeepSeek anxiety and spend too much on AI,” Masayoshi Son has publicly stated more than once.
+He believes that in the next decade, AI will affect at least 5% to 10% of the global GDP.
+“If the return is in the range of $9 trillion to $18 trillion per year, why be stingy?
 The competition is getting fiercer.
-We must rush to the front, be brave, and go all - in."
+We must take the lead, be brave, and go all - in.”

-When asked about the timing of selling NVIDIA shares during the earnings conference call, Yoshimitsu Goto, the Chief Financial Officer (CFO) of SoftBank Group, said that the company needed liquidity to fulfill its investment commitment to OpenAI.
-He stated, "This year, our investment in OpenAI is huge, exceeding $30 billion.
-Therefore, we have to liquidate some of our existing assets."
+When asked about the timing of selling NVIDIA shares during the earnings conference call, Yoshimitsu Goto, the Chief Financial Officer (CFO) of SoftBank Group, said that the company needed liquidity to fulfill its investment commitments to OpenAI.
+He stated, “This year, our investment in OpenAI is huge, exceeding $30 billion.
+Therefore, we have to liquidate some of our existing assets.”

 Source: Internet

-Last week, SoftBank also announced a 1 - for - 4 stock split plan, which will take effect on January 1, 2026.
+Last week, SoftBank also announced a “1 - for - 4” stock split plan, which will take effect on January 1, 2026.
 Looking back at history, since the 21st century, every stock split by SoftBank has been accompanied by significant global market turmoil.

-In June 2019, a 1 - for - 2 stock split: the global market tumbled at the beginning of 2020 due to the pandemic.
+Stock split (1:2) in June 2019: The global market tumbled at the beginning of 2020 due to the COVID - 19 pandemic.

-Wall Street analysts point out that there may be a gap of up to $54.5 billion between the total investment commitment made by SoftBank and the actual available funds, posing a risk of over - commitment.
+Wall Street analysts point out that there may be a gap of up to $54.5 billion between the total investment commitments made by SoftBank and the actual available funds, posing a risk of over - commitment.

 In the latest earnings report, OpenAI was mentioned 100 times, while NVIDIA was only mentioned 14 times.